Performance of Photometric Template Fitting for Ultra-High Redshift Galaxies: Introduction

 This variety of meaningful approaches means that astronomers are now forced to choose which template to use.
-Here, different template sets and techniques are evaluated in order to determine which is most robust.
+In this work, different template sets and techniques are evaluated in order to determine which is the most robust.
 Currently, photometric template fits are used in two different ways.
-In some cases, only the photometric redshift is relevant, since high-redshift candidates are then targeted for follow-up spectroscopy in order to better determine their properties.
+In some cases, only the photometric redshift is relevant since high-redshift candidates are then targeted for follow-up spectroscopy in order to better determine their properties.
 In other cases, physical parameters are inferred directly from photometric template fits and used to draw scientific conclusions without additional observations.
 As a result, two different tests are conducted, one to determine which template basis is best at redshift estimation and the other to determine which is most successful at recreating spectral features.

-In \S~\ref{sec:samples}, the various datasets available for photometry and spectroscopy with high-redshift sources (here defined as $z>5$) are described, along with the template sets used to fit them.
-The fitting technique is then described in \S~\ref{sec:methodology}.
-In \S~\ref{sec:results}, the template sets are evaluated on their ability to both provide photometric redshifts and predict the full SED.
-Finally, the implications for future surveys are discussed in \S~\ref{sec:discussion}.
+In Sect. \ref{sec:samples}, the various datasets available for photometry and spectroscopy with high-redshift sources (here defined as $z>5$) are described along with the template sets used to fit them.
+The fitting technique is then described in Sect. \ref{sec:methodology}.
+In Sect. \ref{sec:results}, the template sets are evaluated on their ability to both provide photometric redshifts and predict the full SED.
+Finally, the implications for future surveys are discussed in Sect. \ref{sec:discussion}.